data4development/dataworkbench-cluster/docs/configuration-deployment.md

 ### Cluster configuration part (Kubernetes)

-In the cluster configuration, we use a copy of the environment variables to adapt them to a specific deployment.
+In the cluster configuration, we use a copy of the environment variables and configuration files to adapt them to a specific deployment.

 Step 1: use kustomize to generate a Kubernetes ConfigMap or Secret from the variables.